 - Start an LLC where you specialize as a VA business for a specific market

-The structure you choose will largely affect the direction that your VA business is gonna take in terms of pricing, packages, taxes, hiring, marketing channels and clients onboarding processes.
+The structure you choose will largely affect your VA business's direction in terms of pricing, packages, taxes, hiring, marketing channels, and client's onboarding processes.

 Step 3: Decide Which Virtual Assistant Services You’ll Offer Your Clients